kristianmandrup/infomatrix-blog/_posts/toolbelt.md

       parts.push(SelectorPart.fromElement(match[1].toLowerCase()));
 ```

-The code looks okay, but could definitely use some refactoring to be split into more classes for easier maintenance and better understanding of what parts constitute the whole compiler/builder and allow for customization by substituting individual classes.
+The code looks okay, but could definitely use some refactoring to be split into more classes and smaller functions to allow for easier understanding and allows for better overrides/customization.

 ### Template example